iwhite90/ScalaForTheInterested/chapters/Section07.md

 }
 ```

 and being able to specify the behaviour you expect from your mock.
-As a completely contrived example, lets say we want to test a method that takes a random number generator dependency.
+As a completely contrived example, let's say we want to test a method that takes a random number generator dependency.
 If the dependency generates a number below 10, then our method returns the random number times 2.
 If it generates a number over 10, then it returns the number divided by 2.
 So our random number generator trait would look like this:

 ```
 trait RandomNumberGenerator {